FrewtyPebbles/Intersect-Programming-Language/readme.md

-# **Tarantula**
+# **Intersect**

-A compiled language that is **simple, strict, and without compromise.**
+A compiled language that is **explicit and versatile**.

 ## How it works

-**Tarantula** compiles utilizing the *LLVMLite* python module by *Numba*.
+**Intersect** compiles utilizing the *LLVMLite* python module by *Numba*.
 It utilizes a complex concrete syntax tree to handle it's compile time mechanisms such as it's garbage collector, minimal function/struct emmitter and mangler, automatic typing, and much more.

 ## Language Conventions